fwdcp/StatusSpec/README.md

 * `statusspec_antifreeze_display_reload_settings` - reload settings for the freeze info panel from the resource file

 #### UI Resource Files
-An example file for the freeze info box is included under `Resource/UI/FreezeInfo.res`.
+The configuration file for the freeze info HUD is `Resource/UI/FreezeInfo.res`.
 This HUD cannot be refreshed using the normal `hud_reloadscheme` because it isn't natively implemented into TF2, and thus the command `statusspec_antifreeze_display_reload_settings` is provided as a replacement.

 ### Camera Tools
 *allows more options for managing the camera*